Our History

 Nationally

-In Denver, Colorado 1887, religious leaders founded the Charity Organization Society, the first United Way organization that planned and coordinated local services and conducted a single fundraising campaign for 22 agencies.
+In Denver, Colorado, in 1887, religious leaders founded the Charity Organization Society, the first United Way organization that planned and coordinated local services and conducted a single fundraising campaign for 22 agencies.
 The first fundraising campaign raised $21,700.
-In 1913, the nation's first Community Chest was born in Cleveland, Ohio.
+In 1913 the nation's first Community Chest was born in Cleveland, Ohio.
 There, a program for allocating funds was developed.
-The name Community Chest was widely used for United Way organizations until the 1950s.
-Between 1919 and 1948 the number of Community Chests grew from 39 to over 1,000.
+Community Chest was widely used for United Way organizations until the 1950s.
+Between 1919 and 1948, Community Chests grew from 39 to over 1,000.
 Today there are over 1,300 local United Ways in communities across the country.

 In Gordon County

-In April 1987, the Gordon County Community Chest transitioned to the United Way of Gordon County receiving its 501 (c)(3) designation as a non-profit, tax-exempt organization.
+In April 1987, the Gordon County Community Chest transitioned to the United Way of Gordon County, receiving its 501 (c)(3) designation as a non-profit, tax-exempt organization.
 Jan Goble served as the first Board President of United Way.
-Goble recounted often that he remembered donating to the Community Chest during their annual nickel drive at school.
+Goble often remembered donating to the Community Chest during their annual nickel drive at school.
 It was under Goble's leadership that the Community Chest made its official transition to United Way.
 In 1989, Rebecca Owens became the first Executive Director of United Way.
 Under Owens' leadership, the United Way flourished in Gordon County.
 In 1994, the Unity Run 5K was established to kick off the annual United Way Campaign.
 Owens served as the Executive Director from 1989 - 1999.
-Trace Vaughn served as the Executive Director from 1999 - 2001 and Ronnie McBrayer served from 2001 - 2005.
-From 2005 - 2006, the United Way leadership was directed by Chris Marshall, Joe Battaglio, and Debbie Baggett.
-In September of 2006, Vickie Spence, after retiring as the Vice Superintendent from Gordon County Schools, became the Executive Director of United Way.
+Trace Vaughn served as the Executive Director from 1999 - 2001, and Ronnie McBrayer served from 2001 - 2005.
+2005 - 2006, Chris Marshall, Joe Battaglio, and Debbie Baggett directed the United Way leadership.
+In September of 2006, Vickie Spence became the Executive Director of United Way after retiring as the Vice Superintendent of Gordon County Schools.

-Spence and Ashley Goble led the formation of the affinity group the Young Leaders Society in 2016.
+Spence and Ashley Goble formed the Young Leaders Society affinity group in 2016.
 The Young Leaders Society's mission is to cultivate a new generation of advocates, givers, and volunteers with United Way.
+This group is currently not active.

-In 2017, United Way of Gordon County received a generous donation from George Owens that would allow the organization to establish a charitable trust ensuring that the United Way would leave a lasting legacy.
+In 2017, United Way of Gordon County received a generous donation from George Owens, allowing the organization to establish a charitable trust, ensuring that the United Way would leave a lasting legacy.
 Spence served as Executive Director until her retirement in June 2019.
-In April of 2019, Jennifer Latour took over the leadership of United Way of Gordon County.
-Latour has a rich background in non-profit and government work, and is excited to impact lives in the Gordon County community.
+In April 2019, Jennifer Latour took over the leadership of United Way of Gordon County.
+Latour established a Covid-19 recovery fund, providing more than $12,000 in contributions locally.
+Latour left her role as Executive Director in June of 2023.

-United Way of Gordon County supports 18 agencies.
+United Way of Gordon County currently supports 12 Partner Agencies.